Rebelkernel/Fonty/README.md

 ## Why another font manager?

-FONTY is aimed at designers who want **fast**, **temporary**, per-user activation with minimal ceremony, no cloud account, and nothing stored outside `%LOCALAPPDATA%`.
+The font manager software landscape is outdated, with only one player delivering a "stable" and modern software.
+If they don't deliver, or an individual error blocks the user from utilizing the font, there is no real alternative.
+FONTY is the result of that frustration.
+Fonty is designed to cover that gap **fast**, **temporary activation**, minimal ceremony, no cloud account, and nothing stored outside `%LOCALAPPDATA%`.

+- 100% LOCAL Your tool, your power!
+I hope for the community to contribute to and grow this and other open-source tools.

 ## System requirements